TetraDiffusion: Tetrahedral Diffusion Models for 3D Shape Generation: Additional qualitative results

 Additionally, we found that morphing with the square root-based interpolation resulted in sudden jumps between shapes.
-Instead, we have used spherical interpolation (Slerp) as defined in the following:
+Instead, we use spherical interpolation (Slerp) as defined in the following:

 where $\Omega$ is the subtended angle between the arc that is spanned by each $z_{t,0}$ and $z_{t,1}$ on the sphere and $k \in [0,1]$.
-In order to interpolate between two shapes we interpolate all noise vectors using equation \cref{eq:slerp} along the trajectory, resulting in smooth interpolations as we are explicitly moving along the arc on the high dimensional sphere.
+In order to interpolate between two shapes we interpolate all noise vectors using equation \cref{eq:slerp} along the trajectory, resulting in smooth interpolations, as we are explicitly moving along the arc on the high dimensional sphere.
+See \Cref{fig:supp:interpolations} for various interpolations of airplanes, cars and chairs.

-The examples in \cref{fig:interpolation1} and \cref{fig:interpolation2} show interpolations for the classes \textit{plane} and \textit{chair}. \Cref{fig:interpolationcolor} shows examples of the \textit{car} class on a network trained with color information.
-Interestingly, not only the shape transforms smoothly between the two shapes, but so does the color.